nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 7: The total User debt is printed by `Ui.printResponse()`.

 The following sequence diagram models the operation: PENDING DIAGRAM

+### 4.1.8.
+View User Gain

+>This feature allows users to find user debt by summing all moneyTransacted in all the Transactions in which the User is a Borrower through the command ```view-user-debt```.

+Given below is an example usage scenario and how the command mechanism behaves at each step.

+Step 1: The user types in the command ```view-user-gain /u [username]``` in the command line.
+The CommandParser class checks if the command is valid through the createCommand() method.

+Step 2: Duke will receive the ```ViewUserGainCommand``` and execute it.

+Step 3: ViewUserDebtCommand will check for the delimiter "/u".
+If it is not present, an exception is thrown.
+Else the command is executed.

+Step 4: The UserList is iterated through to find the User with the given [username].
+If none exist, a UserNotFoundException is thrown.

+Step 5: `getLendTransactionsByUser(username)` is run.
+The TransactionList is iterated through to find Transactions in which said User is the Lender.
+If User is Lender, the Transaction is added to a new TransactionList, which is then returned.

+Step 6: `getTotalMoneyTransacted()` is run on the new TransactionList.
+The moneyTransacted in each of the Transactions in the new TransactionList is summed together to give a return value.

+Step 7: The total User gain is printed by `Ui.printResponse()`.

+The following sequence diagram models the operation: PENDING

 ### 4.2.
 Item-related Features